 Paula Cordero Encinar

 Hello !
-I am a third-year PhD candidate in Statistics and Machine Learning at Imperial College London and the University of Oxford, where I am fortunate to be advised by Andrew Duncan and Deniz Akyildiz.
+I’m a third-year PhD candidate in Machine Learning at Imperial College London and the University of Oxford, where I am fortunate to be advised by Andrew Duncan and Deniz Akyildiz.
+I’m also a Student Researcher at Google Deepmind working Virginia Aglietti and Silvia Chiappa

 Before starting my PhD, I completed a double BSc. degree in Mathematics and Physics at Universidad Complutense de Madrid.
-I then pursued an MSc. in Machine Learning at Universidad Politécnica de Madrid and an MSc. in Statistics at Imperial College London thanks to a La Caixa Fellowship.
+I then pursued an MSc. in Artificial Intelligence at Universidad Politécnica de Madrid and an MSc. in Statistics at Imperial College London thanks to a La Caixa Fellowship.

 news